VincePuc99/ArloUSB-AnyRPi/README.md

 - `kmod`
 - `python3` (Only For Telegram Sync)

-The Arlo-Usb-Start.sh script will automatically install these dependencies if they are not already installed.
-You still need to install python3.
+The Arlo-Usb-Start.sh script will automatically install these dependencies if they are not already installed.<br />However you will still need to install python3.

 ## License
 This project is licensed under the MIT License.